top of page

 Chulu West, 6419m

 A little known 6000m peak in Nepal.
-Simon's first peak outside of Europe, and his first Himalayan peak.
+My first peak outside of Europe, and my first Himalayan peak.

-Simon meets Santa Bahadur Gurung, who he would continue to climb with for 3 months in spring 2016, before going on to climb Himlung and Manalsu together.
+I meets Santa Bahadur Gurung, who I would continue to climb with for 3 months in spring 2016, before going on to climb Himlung and Manalsu together.

 Simon Ferrier-May Chulu West